 London Road

-London Road is very run down.
-The area has struggled for a long time, while your walls won’t last long before they are graffitied on.
+One definite negative to buying something around here is that your walls won’t last long before they are graffitied on.
 I’d avoid getting a place on an off road between Aldi and World’s End.
+Most people actually rent rather than own a place within the London road area.

 There are plenty of charity shops, around 8 from memory, within a 10 minute walking distance, making this a must-visit for any bargain hunters.